-You’ve been in your home for a long while and have every intention of living there forever – with a few changes.
+Let's say you’ve been in your home for a long while and have every intention of living there forever, with a few changes.
 But what if the zoning for your area changes before you get a chance to act?

-As a municipality changes (sewer lines are extended further from the center of the town, a new highway shortens the commute to the nearest city, or improved school, fire and police services attract more families), zoning regulations tend to change as well, often to contain or at least shape new residential development.
+As a municipality changes (for instance, sewer lines are extended further from the center of the town, a new highway shortens the commute to the nearest city, or improved school, fire and police services attract more families), zoning regulations tend to change as well.
+The purpose is often to contain or at least shape new residential development.

 Accordingly, municipalities often protect homeowners from hardships created by zoning amendments by “grandfathering” existing building lots.
-The local zoning bylaw or ordinance, or the state zoning enabling act, may provide that increases in area, street frontage, or front, back, and side setback requirements for specified uses (usually residential) will not apply to building lots that were conforming building lots when the zoning amendment went into effect.
+The local zoning bylaw or ordinance, or the state zoning enabling act, may provide that increases in area, street frontage, or front, back, and side setback requirements for specified uses will not apply to building lots that conformed to code when the zoning amendment went into effect.

-“Hardship” is typically the test for whether a board of zoning appeals will grant a variance, but boards are usually sympathetic to claims that a zoning change, while not “grandfathered,” nevertheless imposes a real hardship on existing property owners who could not have anticipated the more restrictive regulation when they purchased their home.
+“Hardship” is typically the test for whether a board of zoning appeals will grant a variance.
+Boards are, however, usually sympathetic to claims that a zoning change, while not grandfathered, nevertheless imposes a real hardship on existing property owners who could not have anticipated the more restrictive regulation when they purchased their home.